Photo CC - Flickr/UNHRC

-As Abdala, a Somali migrant mentioned "Everything is good here for me because now I have been living in Malta for 5 years, I have a good job, accommodation and I have got used to the country”.
+As Abdala, a Somali migrant mentioned, "everything is good here for me.
+I have been living in Malta for 5 years, I have a good job, accommodation and I have got used to the country”.

-In opposite ways, Jose RAJAN, an Indian migrant, explained that he was very satisfied with the welcome of this country for all, mentioning in particular the hospital services or the education for his child because they are free services.
-He says precisely "Malta is a free country and accepts everyone.
-Moreover, it is possible to have many opportunities for work, to create a new life here".
-He defines Malta as "world's benefits".
+Jose RAJAN from India, explained that he was very satisfied overall, mentioning in particular the health services or the education for his child, as they are free services.
+He said that "Malta is a free country and accepts everyone.
+There are many opportunities for work, to create a new life here".

-Most of the people we have interviewed shared certain satisfaction.
-Nevertheless, not everything is perfect.
+Most of the people interviewed expressed a certain satisfaction, but not everything is perfect.

-From the above, we can describe Malta as a "second chance" for people who have to flee their country or find new opportunities.
-Services offered are very interesting for them, such as hospitalisation or doctor's fees, access to education with public schools as well as the possibility of finding work.
+Malta looks like a "second chance" for people who have to flee their country or find new opportunities.
+Services offered are very interesting for them, such as health, education and employment.

 The people interviewed who refused to show on camera were worried about making a controversial statement.